nipo/nsl/lib/nsl_amba/readme.rst

 AMBA is a set of on-chip protocols.
 NSL chose a subset, among which:

-* AXI4-MM, used to model a generic memory bus infrastructure.
+* `AXI4-MM <axi4_mm/>`_, used to model a generic memory bus infrastructure.
 It is flexible in terms of address and data width, has support for optional bursts, various platform-specific side-band signaling, etc.

   A minimal subset of AXI4-MM is called AXI4-Lite.

-* AXI4-Stream, used to model streams of data.
+* `AXI4-Stream <axi4_stream/>`_, used to model streams of data.
 It is flexible in terms of data width, sideband data, routing information.
 Even backpressure is optional.

-* APB, used to access low-performance register maps, mostly used for low-bandwidth peripherals.
+* `APB <apb/>`_, used to access low-performance register maps, mostly used for low-bandwidth peripherals.

 Genericity
 ==========